kremrik/yacli/README.md

 Many of said CLI frameworks for Python are either either entirely language-specific or very opinionated.
 For example, `click` is not a language-agnostic implementation of a CLI tool, and it's also heavily geared towards coupling your business logic (the options/arguments) with the application logic (the functions you're decorating).
 <br><br>
-`yacli` tries to be unsurprising and intuitive, getting our of your way as soon as possible, and relying entirely on native Python objects.
+`yacli` tries to be unsurprising and intuitive, getting our of your way as soon as possible, and letting _you_ decide how you wish to use the results.

 ### Basics
 `yacli` works by exposing one function, `parse_args`, that takes an input template (of type `dict`),